nymtech/docs/content/mixnet/storage-nodes.md

 Run "loopix-provider help <command>" for more info on a specific command.
 ```

 Loopix providers, or storage nodes, provide a destination for mixnet packets.
+When they start up, a Mixnet [client](../clients) registers itself with a storage node, generating an access token allowing the client to pull messages from the storage node.
+The default storage node implementation included in the current Nym Mixnet holds packets for later retrieval.

 The provider may choose to:

 * forward packets to the destination itself - this would make sense in the case of e.g. the Bitcoin blockchain
 * store packets for later retrieval by potentially offline clients - this would make sense for e.g. a chat application